SAP-docs/btp-connectivity/docs/1-connectivity-documentation/connectivity-scenarios-1e4b878.md

 ## Scenario: Cloud to On-Premise

 In this scenario, you want to perform calls from your SAP BTP application to a target application located in your local *on-premise* network.
-While the basic procedures are similar to the *cloud-to-cloud* scenario \(including some configuration that is specific to on-premise communication\), this connection type requires the Cloud Connector as additional component, to be installed an managed within your local on-premise network.
+While the basic procedures are similar to the *cloud-to-cloud* scenario \(including some configuration that is specific to on-premise communication\), this connection type requires the Cloud Connector as additional component, to be installed and managed within your local on-premise network.
 The Cloud Connector provides a secure tunnel for communication between your local apps and SAP BTP.

 > ### Note:
 > A commonly used authentication method is *principal propagation* \(also known as *user propagation*\), which lets you propagate the identity of the logged-on user to the target application.